-This award is to recognize the Marine Noncommissioned Officer who most exemplifies the personal and professional standards of leadership valued by the SFMC NCO Corps.
-This Marine has made a significant personal impact in community service efforts throughout their area, and through their actions and words, have provided the highest standard of guidance and leadership to their fellow Marines, setting a standard of excellence for other NCOs to follow.
-To receive this award, the General Staff will select three nominations from among the brigades' current annual Star of Valor recipients.
-These nominations will then be passed on to the Sergeant Major SFMC for their selection of the final recipient.
-LEGION OF HONOR (SFMC Unit of the Year) (LoH)
+This award is given to the Marine NCO who most exemplifies the personal and professional standards of leadership valued by the SFMC NCO Corps.
+This Marine NCO has made a significant personal impact in community service efforts throughout their area, and through their actions and words, have provided the highest standard of guidance and leadership to their fellow Marines, setting a standard of excellence for other NCOs to follow.

+Normally, the General Staff selects the top three candidates for this award from among the Star of Valor recipients in the various brigades, and then passes those names on to the SGM/ SFMC for his selection of the final recipient.

+LEGION OF HONOR (SFMC Unit of the Year)

-Issuing Authority: Commandant Frequency: This award is to be issued only during the annual award cycle.
-The LoH will be awarded to only one unit each year.
-Cadets eligible: Yes, if Cadet is not a member of an MTU.
-This award is to recognize the Marine unit that most exemplifies the spirit, image, and attitude of the Corps.
-This unit should set the standard for conduct, appearance, motivation, and activity for which all STARFLEET Marine units strive.
-To receive this award, the General Staff will select three nominations from among the brigades' current annual Legion of Valor recipients.
-These nominations will then be passed on to the Commandant for their selection of the final recipient.
+Issuing Authority: Commandant

+Frequency: Annual.
+One award each year.

+Ribbon Description: Smith-Weber ribbon.
+Red/White/Blue Cadets eligible: Yes, if Cadet is not a member of an MTU

+This award is given to the SFMC unit that most exemplifies the spirit, image and attitude of the Corps.
+This unit should set the standard for conduct, appearance, motivation and activity for which all STARFLEET Marine units strive.
+Normally, the General Staff selects the top three candidate units for this award from among the Legion of Valor recipients in the various brigades and passes those units on to the Commandant for his selection of the final recipient.
+STARFLEET CROSS Issuing Authority: Commander Starfleet Frequency: Annual.
+One award per Marine each year.
+Ribbon Description: Rickard ribbon.
+Royal blue/Yellow Cadets eligible: No